tjsangster/breathable-hacker-theme/README.md

-## Breathable Hacker theme for brackets :D
+## Breathable Hacker theme for Brackets :D
 An easier to read hacker theme.

 Work in progress...